muratk5n/thirdwave/en/README.md

 sum, if agrarian-taxer-plunderer parasitic-government culture becomes entrenched, it creates the types of people in society who think anyone with military power can and should take the reins by force.
-This is the feudal way (other side effects are paternalism, hierarchy, inequality and more).
+This is the feudal way.
 Coups are, therefore, pre-modern creations experienced in countries on the road towards modernity.

 ---